RehamRushdi/Banking-Financial-Analysis/README.md

-# 💳 Banking Analytics Dashboard: Customers, Credit & Fraud
+# 💳 Banking Analytics Dashboard

 This project analyzes customer activity, credit usage, fraud risk, and operations using a synthetic banking dataset.
 It combines SQL Server, Python, and Power BI to give clear, actionable insights.